 It has been a powerful ally.
 Genetic determinism has erased the distinction between being and doing — between, that is, identity and behavior.
 No space has been left in which to love the sinner and hate the sin; objection is discrimination.

 While there must be an element in the gay community which see themselves making a conscious choice, when was the last time you heard that articulated?
-That ‘one voice’ — regarding genetic determinism — is an impressive discipline by our opponents.
+The ‘one voice,’ regarding genetic determinism, is an impressive discipline by our opponents.

 The scenario reminds me of Jeff Stilson’s joke about the guy whose girlfriend breaks up with him because he lacks confidence.
-His response, delivered with a perfect lack of confidence, ‘yeah, like this is gonna help.’
-So a minority which already, understandably, feels persecuted, have, in one possible outcome, in effect volunteered to symbolize the tipping point in the collapse of marriage.
-It’s a Manziel [SSM] or Clowney [Civil Unions] type choice.
-Except, the next draft is a generation away in this game.
+His response, delivered with a perfect lack of confidence, “yeah, like this is gonna help.”

 Finally, here’s Douthat, a practicing Catholic, responding to a lapsed Catholic who is gay, about his views on the subject: